 The MSS-1 is a 1 RU, 1-slot shelf.
 The first four ports of this shelf are Ethernet ports.
 Ports 5 and 6 are SFP ports.
-The shelf also supports 16 × DS1 or 16 × E1 ports.
+The shelf also supports $16 \times DS1$ or $16 \times E1$ ports.

-L1 radio LAG is supported on MSS-1 from Wavence Release 7.1 or later.
+L1 radio LAG is supported on MSS-1.
 To be members of the L1 LAG, MPTs must be on port 5 or 6 of the MSS-1.
 You need to perform L1 radio LAG configuration using the NEtO external element manager before discovery from NFM-P. See the Wavence documentation for more information.